‘There are many rooms in my Father’s house’. This is ‘The Family Room’. We hope you find plenty here to do together as a

 Each week, we will be sharing a faith-based activity that families can complete together.
 We hope that you enjoy them, and we invite you to share your completed activities with us.

-3rd Sunday in Ordinary Time – 24th January 2021 – Mums, Dads, Children, Teenagers – reflecting on the Word of God
+3rd Sunday of Easter – 18th April 2021 – Mums, Dads, Children, Teenagers – understanding the scriptures